drumfreak/dockermon/docs/_docs/dockermon-remote-hosts.md

 Dockermon can monitor remote Docker Hosts on your network.
 It requires access to the Docker Engine API and you can customize the port that you use via the directions below.

 <hr />
+<div class="content-spacer-sm"></div>

-<h3>Get socat Running (MacOS)</h3>
+### Get socat Running (MacOS)

 [Docker Engine API](https://docs.docker.com/engine/api/v1.41) on Mac OS is not exposed by default and cannot be exposed via the Docker Desktop App.
-However, through severals searches on the net and Stack Overflow, the software Gods have spoken and you can use [socat](https://www.npmjs.com/package/socat) for that.
+However, through several searches on the net and Stack Overflow, the Software Gods have spoken and you can use [socat](https://www.npmjs.com/package/socat){:target="_blank"}  for that.

 > Warning and ultra important.
 Be sure that you are running a firewall on your system.
 Exposing port 2375 is a known docker port and you should ensure that no external access to this port is available.
 We'll talk more about remote hosts later.